KamalAbdali/UrduKeyboardLinux/distrib/readme-linux.txt

 have to change some system settings.
-Depending on your Linux distribution (e.g., Debian, Fedora, OpenSuSE, Ubuntu) and your desktop environment (e.g., Gnome, KDE, Mate), this might require typing special commands or, more conveniently, working with 'System Settings, 'Control Panel', etc. The following example is for OpenSUSE with KDE.
+Depending on your Linux distribution (e.g., Debian, Fedora, OpenSuSE, Ubuntu) and your desktop environment (e.g., Gnome, KDE, Mate), this might require typing special commands or, more conveniently, working with 'System Settings', 'Control Panel', etc.

+The following example is for OpenSUSE with KDE.

-A. From the 'Application Launcher', start 'Configure Desktop'.
+A. From the 'Application Launcher', select 'Settings', then 'Configure Desktop'.
 From the 'Hardware' section, select 'Input Devices'.
-It will display the 'Keyboard - System Settings' panel.
+It will display the 'Keyboard ...' panel.
+Click on 'Layout' tab.

 B. In the lower pane 'Configure Layouts', click on the 'Add' button, and from the choices displayed, select Map 'pk', Layout 'Urdu (Pakistan)', Variant 'Urdu (Win-Mac-Linux QWERTY)'.

-C. Click on the 'Layouts' tab.
+C. Go to the upper pane of 'Layouts' tab.
 In the 'Layout indicator', select 'Show layout indicator' and 'Show flag'.
 In 'Switching Policy', select 'Global'.
 In 'Shortcuts for Switching Layout', select 'Alt+Shift' for 'Main shortcuts'.
 (This --- to get you started --- is just one set of suitable choices among several alternatives:)

 D. Click on 'Apply'.

+In the panel area you should now see a flag to indicate the active keyboard layout (something resembling the Pakistani flag for UrduQWERTY layout).

+If you have several keyboard layouts installed, then Shift-ALT should toggle among them.